How much does the MSc cost and is there any financial support?

 How many days will I be on campus?

-Full time students are required on campus on Wednesdays (likely to be Thursdays from 2018 intake) and Fridays throughout term time and also for some additional workshops (outside of term time) which students are notified about during the Induction week.
+Full time students will be on campus two days per week and part time students will be on campus one day per week throughout term time and also for some additional workshops (outside of term time) which students are notified about during the Induction Week.

 What counts as relevant experience in an applied forensic setting?